an-sh/emitter-pubsub-broker/README.md

 [![Dependency Status](https://david-dm.org/an-sh/emitter-pubsub-broker.svg)](https://david-dm.org/an-sh/emitter-pubsub-broker)
 [![JavaScript Style Guide](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

 An utility for connecting EventEmitters via a pubsub.
+Includes Redis and in-memory backends, and a support of other systems can be added by implementing a very simple Connector wrapper.

 ## Table of Contents